NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 The idea is to find to elements of $$\ints K$$ that are equal in norm but not absolute value.
 Then, they must differ by a unit $$u$$, and $$\ell(u)\neq0$$ (why?), so there's some nonzero elment which means the group must be $$\Z$$, and we win.

 When writing the below proof, I got kinda lost in the details.
 To help me remember what everything is, and what's going on, I quickly put together the following image.
-It's not labelled or anything, but it illustrates the $$\alpha_\lambda$$ we are going to find, and why we can bound it's absolute value both above and below.
+It's not labelled or anything, but it illustrates the $$\alpha_\lambda$$ (the x-coordinate of the green point) we are going to find, and why we can bound it's absolute value both above and below.

 <center>
 <img src="{{ site.url }}/images/blog/pell-equations/proof.jpg"